 Her work has garnered a George Foster Peabody Award, four Mid-Atlantic Emmy® Awards, a CINE Golden Eagle, a Pennsylvania Association of Broadcasters Award and several Mid-Atlantic Emmy® nominations.

 Her productions include the multi-platform projects Women in Science Profiles (WisciFiles) and Water Blues - Green Solutions, the television documentaries Holding History and As Long As We Dance, the web series Finding Your Roots: The Seedlings and The Geospatial Revolution and the multimedia project African American Chronicles.
-She is the narrator of Why We Dance: The Story of THON.Stanford is the Vice-Chair of the PBS Digital Media Advisory Council.
+She is the narrator of Why We Dance: The Story of THON.Stanford is the past Chair of the PBS Digital Media Advisory Council.
 She is an interviewer and host for the radio program Take Note and a moderator of the Penn State Forum Speaker Series.
 Stanford was a 2016 Next Generation Leadership Senior Editorial Fellow and a 2011 CPB/PBS Producers Academy Fellow.

 Before joining WPSU, she worked on several projects with her filmmaker icon Albert Maysles at Maysles Films in Harlem, New York, including the ESPN documentary Muhammad and Larry.
 Stanford also served as Production Coordinator for the election road-show series for Washington Week with Gwen Ifill, working with her mentor and friend, Gwen Ifill.